Zeenath Abbas: Career

 Starring opposite Mohamed, Yoosuf Shafeeu and Ahmed Asim, the film received majorly positive reviews from critics; Aishath Maaha of Dho? favored the performance of the lead actors and mentioned the "neat arrangement" of its screenplay though pointed out its "weak ending" to be unsatisfactory.

 Media image

-In 2018, Abbas was ranked in the third position from Dho?s list of Top Ten Actresses of Maldives where writer Aishath Maaha opined that she is the perfect "villain" of the industry though Abbas can pull off soft and calm characters too.
+In 2018, Zeenath was ranked in the third position from Dho?s list of Top Ten Actresses of Maldives where writer Aishath Maaha opined that she is the perfect "villain" of the industry though Abbas can pull off soft and calm characters too.